sherllochen/sherllochen.github.io/source/_posts/deploy-to-github-pages.md

 cache: npm
 branches:
   only:
-    - hexo-source # store source code in hexo-source branch
+    - hexo-source # store source code in hexo-source branch, this is where I fix.
 script:
   - hexo generate # generate static files
 deploy: